Loneliness: Government

 In 2010, François Fillon announced the fight against loneliness would be France's great national cause for 2011.
 In the UK, the Jo Cox Commission on Loneliness began pushing to make tackling loneliness a government priority from 2016.
 In 2018, this led to Great Britain becoming the first country in the world to appoint a ministerial lead for loneliness, and to publish an official loneliness reduction strategy.
 There have since been calls for other countries to appoint their own minister for loneliness, for example in Sweden and Germany.
 Various other countries had seen government led anti loneliness efforts even before 2018 however.
 For example, in 2017 the government of Singapore started a scheme to provide allotments to its citizens so they could socialise while working together on them, while the Netherlands government set up a telephone line for lonely older people.
-While governments sometimes directly control loneliness relief efforts, typically they fund or work in partnership with educational institutions, companies and NGOs.
+While governments sometimes directly control loneliness relief efforts, they can work in partnership with educational institutions and organisations.
+Social policy can reduce loneliness across all age groups by reducing the barriers for formation of new friendships.